bbauska/W3Cx-3of5/README.md

 8.  </aside>
 ```

-<p>We also added a <main> element to identify the main content of the page composed of the big section with all blog posts:</p>
+<h4>We also added a &lt;main&gt; element to identify the main content of the page composed of the big section with all blog posts:</h4>

 ```
 1.  <main>